BeeHiveCyberSecurity/WAF-IPDB/README.md

 - https://abuseipdb.mhuig.top/../../../../../../../etc/passwd
 - etc.

-## 吐槽
+## Make complaints

-Cloudflare 的 API 不知道什么时候做了更改，找到文档时发现 PAYLOAD 需要使用 Graphql....

-如果 IP 有误伤，请联系我添加白名单！
+Cloudflare's API doesn't know when a change was made, and when I found the documentation, I found that PAYLOAD requires Graphql....

+If the IP is accidentally injured, please contact me to add the whitelist!

-## 相关项目
+## Related

 [AbuseIPDB-to-Cloudflare-WAF](https://github.com/MHG-LAB/AbuseIPDB-to-Cloudflare-WAF)

-或许可以构建反馈调节系统？

 ## Support